-- 1. The conduct of PEF elections shall be consistent with the standards for such elections developed under the Labor Management Reporting and Disclosure Act (LMRDA). - NOTE: PEF elections are governed by the requirements of the LMRDA and PEF's internal rules on elections. - Nominating signatures may not be solicited for an individual for more than one office or position. - Pursuant to Article IX.B.1.of the PEF Constitution, individuals or slates must obtain the signatures of at least five percent (5%) of the appropriate constituency on official nominating petitions only, in order to appear on the ballot.
+1. The conduct of PEF elections shall be consistent with the standards for such elections developed under the Labor Management Reporting and Disclosure Act (LMRDA).

+NOTE: PEF elections are governed by the requirements of the LMRDA and PEF's internal rules on elections.

+- 2. Nominating signatures may not be solicited for an individual for more than one office or position. - 3.
+Pursuant to Article IX.B.1.of the PEF Constitution, individuals or slates must obtain the signatures of at least five percent (5%) of the appropriate constituency on official nominating petitions only, in order to appear on the ballot.
 A membership list with addresses will be available for review (no photocopies) twice within 30 days prior to the election period.
 No member is entitled to receive a copy of the list.
 The membership list will be available for review by appointment only at PEF Headquarters or PEF Regional Offices between 9:00 am - 5:00 pm, Monday through Friday.
 If you wish to view a list contact the Election Committee at [518-785-1900] 1-800-342-4306 Ext.
 231. - 4.
 Only official nominating petitions may be used to gather signatures.
 Although reproductions of the official form may be used, the Committee will accept only those forms containing original nominating and circulator signatures.
 Reproduced (photocopy, Fax, etc.) signatures will be invalid. - 5.
 Potential candidates are solely responsible for insuring that only acceptable petitions are submitted. - 6.
 Nominating Signatures.
 If any of the following conditions and requirements is not fulfilled, the signature will be invalid:

-- a.
+a.
 Only regular PEF members in good standing, from the appropriate constituency, shall be eligible to sign nominating petitions.
-Forty-five (45) days prior to the close of petitioning is the cutoff date for membership.
+Forty-five (45) days prior to the close of petitioning is the cutoff date for membership. b.
+All nominating petitions will require the signature, printed name, and correct member I.D, number of the member signing.
+The printed name and member I.D. number must be legible for the signature to be valid.